dawidkotarba/interview_questions/java.md

 - When to use which types of collections? (hash vs tree vs linked)
 - Map vs Set vs Lists vs Queues
 - What is EnumSet?
-- What needs to be implemented to make i.e. tree based working (Comparable interface)
+- What needs to be implemented to make i.e. tree based collection working (Comparable interface)
 - PECS - when to use super, extends.
 What limitations they have? (i.e. putting/getting from collections, cast required etc.)

 ### Collections - practial tasks: